jobrunr/website/content/en/documentation/background-methods/enqueueing-jobs.md

 The enqueue method does not call the target method immediately, it runs the following steps instead:

-- Analyse the lambda to extraxt the method information and all its arguments.
+- Analyse the lambda to extract the method information and all its arguments.
 - Serialize the method information and all its arguments.
 - Create a new background job based on the serialized information.
 - Save background job to the configured `StorageProvider`.